 Election and Term

 Subject to the Articles, Directors shall each be elected for a term of three (3) years by the members at an annual meeting of members.
 The Board shall on an annual basis appoint a nominating committee which shall nominate directors.
 In addition, individual members shall have the right to nominate directors.
 A list of the nominated directors shall be included in the notice of Annual Meeting.
-No more than one third (1/3) of the Directors shall be replaced at any given Annual General Meeting.

 Consent to Election